KaTom #: 204-CH4828RSS4SCBLK

 - Closed display cases provide customers with the benefit of full-service.
 They are useful for items that need to be weighed or packaged, or when customers need to pay before they can pick up their items.
 Additionally, they eliminate the potential for burns or other mishaps, since customers cannot access the unit themselves.

 - Open cases allow for the convenience of self-service and add to the ability for customers to make impulse purchases.
-They can also cut down on payroll costs, since these don't require that an employee be stationed at the case to assist customers.
+They can also cut down on payroll costs, since these hot food display cases don't require that an employee be available to assist customers.

 A hot food merchandiser can be configured so that customers may reach in through a front access for self-service applications.
 Some operators may prefer to wait on customers, in which case a rear-access design may be more appropriate.
-Units that can be accessed from both sides are excellent for buffets or anywhere you want employees to be able to stock the unit while customers take their items.
+Hot food display cases that can be accessed from both sides are excellent for buffets or anywhere you want employees to be able to stock the unit while customers take their items.

 Some models come equipped with additional refrigerated sections.
 A unit that has both a refrigerated display area along with a heated one can help to satisfy all your customers' grab-and-go impulse buys.
 Some models have dual-temp capabilities, which means you can transform your unit from heated to cooled or ambient without the cost of additional equipment.